 Eureka Sentinel Building

 "A living musuem through its glass, and a few dusty relics from the past.
 The Colonade, the Owl Club, and all those I might forget ...
-Nevada preservation at its very best." -- Journal Entry, October 2009
+Nevada preservation at its very best." -- October 2009

 Original Date Visited: 10/21/09